jfasch/jfasch-home/trainings/material/soup/cxx11/exercises/bag-shared.rst

 		  cxx11.new_language_features.auto,
 		  cxx11.new_language_features.range_based_for

-Exercise: Bag Of Items, By Unique Reference
+Exercise: Bag Of Items, By Shared Reference
 ===========================================

 .. contents::